isomerpages/moe-yangzhengpri/_for-parents/Sexuality Education Programme.md

 and is also downloadable
 </p><p>[here](/files/2025_opt_out_form_annex_a.pdf)

-The completed opt-out form is to be submitted by 24/02/2025.
+</p><p>The completed opt-out form is to be submitted by 24/02/2025.

 </p><p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 62846298
 or <a rel="noopener noreferrer nofollow" target="_blank">yzps@moe.edu.sg</a> for